Active power filter

 Active power filters (APF) are filters, which can perform the job of harmonic elimination.
 Active power filters can be used to filter out harmonics in the power system which are significantly below the switching frequency of the filter.
 The active power filters are used to filter out both higher and lower order harmonics in the power system.
+An Active Power Filter is a power electronics device used to address power quality issues, such as low power factor, as well as voltage and current harmonics, which are caused by the increasing use of nonlinear loads in electrical systems.
+The use of APFs has become more common in recent years due to improvements in power electronics technology, replacing older passive filters that often had issues with large size and resonance.

 The main difference between active power filters and passive power filters is that APFs mitigate harmonics by injecting active power with the same frequency but with reverse phase to cancel that harmonic, where passive power filters use combinations of resistors (R), inductors (L) and capacitors (C) and does not require an external power source or active components such as transistors.
 This difference, make it possible for APFs to mitigate a wide range of harmonics.